Fish & Wildlife Statutes & Regulations

 - Animal Damage - Explains the law regarding landowner options when damage is caused by wildlife.

-- Keeping Captive & Exotic Wildlife - Answers questions about what wildlife permits are needed for certain kinds of captive/exotic wildlife and who is eligible for those permits.
+- Wildlife as Pets - Answers questions about what wildlife permits are needed for certain kinds of captive/exotic wildlife and who is eligible for those permits.